 When used in a lighter shade, blue transforms into a tranquil ‘robin’s egg’ blue that is both peaceful and calm, but also compassionate and caring.

 One of the brands that pretty much trademarked this ‘robin’s egg’ blue is Tiffany & Co., and you can find no other brand that can pull this colour without being associated to the ‘little blue box’ company.
-So, as you’d suppose – Tiffany’s main pièce de résistance is their remarkable distinguish colour, which they put from jewellery boxes to shopping bags and advertisement.
+So, as you’d suppose – Tiffany’s main pièce de résistance is their remarkable distinguish colour, which they put from jewelry boxes to shopping bags and advertisement.

 Take a look at their minimalist banners and make your bet: